OOLebedenko/nucleosome-md-simulation/md_setup/README.md

                          extended histone tails (structure <a href="md_protocol/TIP4P-D/wt/01_equil_histone_tails/1_build">box.pdb (TIP4P-D water)</a>).
                          The bigger box was constructed with the minimal separation of 12 Å between the NCP atoms and the boundary.
 The panel B illustrates the smaller box which is used for simulation of the nucleosome with collapsed histone tails after finishing the equilibration run (initial 100 ns).
-The dimensions of the smaller box are fixed                         (l=..., d = 206 Å) and do not depend on the NCP coordinates following the equilibration run, see above for details.
+                         The dimensions of the smaller box are fixed (l=84 Å, d=206 Å) and do not depend on the NCP coordinates following the equilibration run, see above for details.
 </p>
 </div>